-Soooo this is how I make my steak Kabobs.
+Soooo this is how I make my Oven Steak Kabobs.
 This recipe works just as well for chicken kabobs recipe, too.
 Just substitute boneless skinless chicken breasts and follow all the instructions just as they are written.

 Ready for some good food?
 Lets get cooking!

 You’ll need: 1-2 pounds top sirloin, 1 bottle Moore’s or Dale’s Marinade (or a recipe of my All Purpose Marinade, click here), wooden kabob skewers, and some vegetables of your choice.

 Top Sirloin, when prepared this way, is tender and full of flavor.